jorgecarleitao/arrow2/README.md

 * conditional compilation based on cargo `features` to reduce dependencies and size
 * faster IPC reader (different design that avoids an extra copy of all data)

-## Features in the original not availabe in this crate
+## Features in the original not available in this crate

 * Parquet read of nested types, arrow schema from the metadata, etc.
 * Parquet write V2, nested types, arrow schema to the metadata, etc.